josephkohhh/DataLoader/README.md

 ## Features

+- Load data from external API
+- Add data
-- Fetch all
+- Get data
-- Fetch by id
+- Get data by id
-- Create
-- Update
+- Update data by id
+- Delete all data
-- Delete
+- Delete data by id